IMSterling/adversarial/README.md

 # Summer Research Adversarial Attacks
 ## Swarthmore College
+##### Ian McDiarmid-Sterling

-Welcome to Ian McDiarmid-Sterling's adversarial attack generation package.
-This code generates an adversarial attack for the Yolov3 object detector, a copy of which is included in this repository.
+Welcome to my patch based adversarial attack generation package.
+This repository allows one to generate, evaluate, and visualize an adversarial attack for the Yolov3 object detector, a copy of which is included in this repository.
 Some of the code in this repository has been pulled directly from other repositories, as cited in my paper

-This is the code associated with my report generated with funding from Swarthmore College's SOAR-NSE undergraduate research program.
+This is the code associated with my report, generated with funding from Swarthmore College's SOAR-NSE undergraduate research program with assistance from Profesor Allan Moser

+--- About the repository ---

 The requirements.txt file contains all the modules that are needed for the scripts